w3f/research/docs/polkadot/networking/4-xcmp.rst

 ----

-In terms of the two main options above:
+In terms of the three main options above:

-- Using sending-validators only (which as we said before, is "free"), results in more collator-validator connections - since every collator (of a receiving parachain) must talk to a validator of every parachain sending to it.
+- Using either sending-validators only or receiving-validators only, results in more collator-validator connections compared to using both: for example with sending-validators only, every collator (of a receiving parachain) must talk to a validator of every parachain sending to it; and vice-versa for receiving-validators only.

   This makes it harder to detect malicious collators - in general if you talk to lots of different peers, you observe less of their behaviour, i.e. you